Paramount Network (international): Gradual cease in operations

 In 2021, Paramount Global began discontinuing operations of Paramount Network internationally, starting with Romania and Moldova, where it was replaced by TeenNick.

 In August 2021, Paramount Networks International agreed a deal with Comcast Corporation's Sky Group to launch the Paramount+ streaming service in various European markets via Sky's set-top boxes and devices.
 To reduce overall branding confusion with Paramount+, Paramount Network in the UK was rebranded as 5Action on 19 January 2022, without any overall changes to its programme schedule.

 Less than two weeks before the UK rebranding, rumors begin to surge about Paramount Network and Spike in Italy closing on January 17, 2022.
 This was later confirmed, with Mediaset acquiring the positions left unused on DTT, and Paramount Network being replaced with the channel Twentyseven.

 Following the Russian invasion of Ukraine, all the channels under the control of Paramount Global were discontinued from Russia, including the Paramount Channel, on April 28, 2022.
 The channel would be permanently discontinued in CIS regions and Ukraine on January 4, 2023.

 By April 1, 2024, Paramount Network ceased operations in Southeast Asia following the arrival of both streaming platforms, Paramount+ which launched in June via Blast TV, and Pluto TV which will launch in the near future.

-On October 8, 2025, Paramount announced that Paramount Network will shut down in France on November 30, 2025 along with Game One and J-One, in the same day was announced that the channel also will shut down in Latin America on December 31, 2025 (for the same day as in Central Eastern European countries like Hungary and the Czech Republic) along with TeenNick, NickMusic and the MTV thematic channels (MTV 80s, MTV 00s, MTV Hits, MTV Live and Club MTV) due to the company's global restructuring policy.
+On October 8, 2025, Paramount announced that Paramount Network will shut down in France on December 31, 2025 along with Game One and J-One, in the same day was announced that the channel also will shut down in Latin America on December 31, 2025 (for the same day as in France and Central Eastern European countries like Hungary and the Czech Republic) along with TeenNick, NickMusic and the MTV thematic channels (MTV 80s, MTV 00s, MTV Hits, MTV Live and Club MTV) due to the company's global restructuring policy.

-On October 22, 2025, Paramount announced that Paramount Network will shut down in Spain on DTT and pay TV platforms on December 31, 2025, as part of a global cost-cutting program by Paramount Skydance Corporation.
+On October 22, 2025, Paramount announced that Paramount Network will shut down in Spain on DTT and pay TV platforms on December 31, 2025, as part of a global cost-cutting program by Paramount Skydance Corporation, being replaced by Squirrel Dos, acting as a sister channel to Squirrel which replaced Disney Channel Spain on DTT earlier in the year.

 The only two Paramount Network channels outside of the US, that are expected to continue active by 2026 thus far, are the ones in the Netherlands and Poland.